Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Problem Statement

-We denote by $\mathcal{L}^{*C+\mathcal{W}}_{\text{free}}$ the optimal value of~\eqref{eq:CE_1} when the objective function is given by~\eqref{eq:costfunction} with the 2-Wasserstein distance, i.e.,
+We denote by $\mathcal{L}^{*\mathcal{J}+\mathcal{W}}_{\text{free}}$ the optimal value of~\eqref{eq:CE_1} when the objective function is given by~\eqref{eq:costfunction} with the 2-Wasserstein distance, i.e.,

-Analogously, when the distribution $\mathbb{P}$ is restricted to a known family $\mathcal{H}$, we denote the corresponding optimal value by $\mathcal{L}^{*C+\mathcal{W}}_{\mathcal{H}}$.
+Analogously, when the distribution $\Prob$ is restricted to a known family $\mathcal{H}$, we denote the corresponding optimal value by $\mathcal{L}^{*\mathcal{J}+\mathcal{W}}_{\mathcal{H}}$.

+Since $\mathcal{J}$ and $\mathcal{W}_2^2$ may differ substantially in magnitude in practice, in our implementation we normalize the Wasserstein term by a reference value computed from the model-free relaxation, so that $\lambda$ admits an interpretation as a relative weight between feature-level dissimilarity and distributional regularization.

-We close this subsection by noting that the use of the Wasserstein distance as a regularization term in stochastic optimization or in loss functions for machine learning is not new.
-For example, Wasserstein distance is known to be effective in ensuring stability, improving generalization under distributional shifts, or offering mechanisms for adversarial robustness and parameter tuning \citep{blanchet2019robust,gao2024wasserstein,xie2021distributionally}.
-We use Definition \ref{def:wasserstein} to compute the Wasserstein distance, but other definitions may be relevant and used. \citet{bertsimas2023optimization} propose a generalization of the Wasserstein distance in which the cost $\delta$ is replaced by the cost function of the stochastic problem itself.
+The use of the Wasserstein distance as a regularization term in stochastic optimization or in loss functions for machine learning is not new.
+For example, the Wasserstein distance has proven effective in ensuring stability, improving generalization under distributional shifts, and offering mechanisms for adversarial robustness and parameter tuning \citep{blanchet2019robust,gao2024wasserstein,xie2021distributionally}.
+We use Definition~\ref{def:wasserstein} to compute the Wasserstein distance, but other definitions may be relevant.
+For example, \citet{bertsimas2023optimization} propose a generalization of the Wasserstein distance in which the cost $\delta$ is replaced by the cost function of the stochastic problem itself.